Electric Aggregation Program

 Where do I send payment?

 You will continue to receive one bill each month from your local utility (Duke Energy).
 If you register in the program you will continue to receive a bill from the local utility company, Duke Energy.
-There will be a charge from Duke Energy on the bill for distribution and a charge from AEP for electricity.
-The amount that you owe to AEP Energy will be stated separately on your bill and you will continue to send payments to your local utility only.
+There will be a charge from Duke Energy on the bill for distribution and a charge from Energy Harbor for electricity.
+The amount that you owe to Energy Harbor will be stated separately on your bill and you will continue to send payments to your local utility only.

 Can I remain on budget billing?

-Yes, you can remain on budget billing; however, the budget billing program does not apply to your charges from AEP Energy – only to charges from the electric utility.
-Your total charges from AEP Energy will fluctuate from month to month according to your usage.
+Yes, you can remain on budget billing; however, the budget billing program does not apply to your charges from Energy Harbor – only to charges from the electric utility.
+Your total charges from Energy Harbor will fluctuate from month to month according to your usage.

 Can I cancel at any time?